Simon Stevens: Non-profits/charities

+NHS Chief Executive

-Chief Executive of NHS England
+Stevens was appointed as Chief Executive of NHS England after a worldwide competitive search, and served under Prime Ministers David Cameron, Theresa May and Boris Johnson.

-As the NHS England CEO, Stevens has been directly accountable to Parliament for management of £150 billion of annual NHS funding.
-He frequently gives evidence to the Public Accounts Committee, the House of Commons Health and Social Care Committee, and other Parliamentary committees.
-He has used the statutory independence of NHS England to speak openly about NHS funding and reform.
-As of 2020, Stevens was paid a salary of between £195,000 and £199,000 by NHS England and each year he has opted for a voluntary £20,000 pay cut.

 According to Fraser Nelson, hiring Stevens back to run NHS England was one of the cleverest moves that David Cameron made because he "knows more about NHS problems and market solutions than any man alive".
 The Guardian reported one health expert as saying "He's coming back to a pay cut [and] the mother of all messes".
-Stevens' own assessment was that "For the NHS the stakes have never been higher.
-The global recession has meant the NHS facing its most sustained budget crunch in its history.
+Stevens' own assessment was that "the NHS facing its most sustained budget crunch in its history.
 Service pressures are intensifying, and longstanding problems are not going to disappear overnight."
 Stevens said his aim was to "Think like a patient, act like a taxpayer."
 In a speech following his appointment to the role of CEO in 2014 he set out an agenda for reform.
 A profile in the British Medical Journal claimed he is "intellectually gifted, charming, funny, and a great communicator.
 He is a natural and persuasive leader who exudes quiet confidence.
 He is widely read and writes superbly.
 He's got such a big brain he can be easily bored [but] he is a 'natural egalitarian'.
 Another comments, 'The new system is about distributed leadership.
 That will play to his strengths.
-He’s very collegiate.'
-A third says, 'He’s pragmatic and not ideologically driven.
-He’ll ask how we can make this work.
-He’s seen the rough end of the NHS - Stevens’s predecessor in one post [died by] suicide'."
+He's very collegiate.'
+A third says, 'He's pragmatic and not ideologically driven.
+He'll ask how we can make this work.
+He's seen the rough end of the NHS - Stevens's predecessor in one post [died by] suicide'."

+As the NHS England CEO, Stevens was directly accountable to Parliament for management of £150 billion of annual NHS funding.
+He frequently gave evidence to the Public Accounts Committee, the House of Commons Health and Social Care Committee, and other Parliamentary committees.
+He has used the statutory independence of NHS England to speak openly about NHS funding and reform.
+As of 2020, Stevens was paid a salary of between £195,000 and £199,000 by NHS England and each year he has opted for a voluntary £20,000 pay cut.
 During the 2019 general election campaign, while the Labour Party said they would generally not comment on public officials, they stated they had a "good relationship with Simon Stevens and respect him."
 In March 2019 it was announced Stevens would also lead the hospital regulator, NHS Improvement, effectively merging it into NHS England.

 As NHS England Chief Executive, he has given lectures and speeches at the universities of Oxford, Cambridge, Durham, Exeter, London, Birmingham, York, Manchester, Southampton, Newcastle, and previously at Harvard, Yale, and NYU.
 Before taking up his NHS role, from time-to-time he authored articles in various health-related research journals.
 He is regularly interviewed on the BBC, ITV, Sky News, Channel 4 News and The Today Programme, as well as The Andrew Marr Show.
 He has also appeared on Jeremy Vine, BBC Breakfast, Any Questions? and The One Show.